I'm currently a software engineer at Google Brain, working on TensorFlow.

-I'm a Fulbrighter from Thailand.
+I was a Fulbrighter from Thailand.
 My first name is pronounced 'pen-pon' instead of 'pen-porn'.